2IDS-A-TAMB-2026/HydroFlow/README.md

 Many irrigation systems are manual and depend on human intervention, which can cause:

 - Water waste
-- Excessive or insufficient irrigation
+- Over-irrigation or under-irrigation
 - Lack of soil condition monitoring
-- Difficulty managing multiple plants
+- Difficulty in managing multiple plants

 ---

 ## 💡 Proposed Solution

-HydroFlow proposes an automated solution using moisture sensors connected to irrigation devices that collect real-time data and allow automatic irrigation control.
+HydroFlow proposes an automated solution using moisture sensors connected to irrigation devices that collect real-time data and enable automated irrigation control.

 ---